b4lmung/Practical-Cryptdb_Docker/README.md

 ##### This project is about investigating the encrypted database [CryptDB](https://css.csail.mit.edu/cryptdb/) developed at MIT in 2011.
-Currently, the most actively maintained cryptDB repository is located at [yiwenshao/Practical-Cryptdb](https://github.com/yiwenshao/Practical-Cryptdb).
+* Currently, the most actively maintained cryptDB repository is located at [yiwenshao/Practical-Cryptdb](https://github.com/yiwenshao/Practical-Cryptdb).
-This Dockerfile deploys the project into a runnable docker container.
+* This Dockerfile deploys the project into a runnable docker container base on Debian Wheezy.

 ## How to setup: